felixarntz/wp-encrypt/readme.txt

 3. Generating a certificate with Let's Encrypt

 == Changelog ==

+= 1.0.0-beta.7 =
+* Added: New filter `wpenc_addon_domains` allows filtering the domains to generate the certificate for
+* Enhanced: If an account has already been registered, the plugin will now fetch the details instead of failing
+* Enhanced: Let's Encrypt API errors are now being printed out for more transparent errors

 = 1.0.0-beta.6 =
 * Fixed: `cURL error 3: malformed` does not happen anymore on WordPress 4.6